Universal limitation of quantum information recovery: symmetry versus coherence: Applications to quantum information processing with symmetry

 \subsection{Application 2: Implementation of unitary dynamics}

 The last application is on the implementation of the unitary dynamics on the subsystem $A$ through the unitary time-evolution of the isolated total system \cite{TSS,TSS2}.
-This subject has a long history in the context of the limitation on the quantum computation imposed by conservation laws \cite{ozawa1,ozawa2,Karasawa2007,Karasawa2009,TSS,TSS2}.
+This subject has a long history in the context of the limitation on the quantum computation imposed by conservation laws \cite{ozawa1,ozawa2,Karasawa2007,Karasawa2009,TSS,TSS2}, which is considered as an extension of the Wigner-Araki-Yanase theorem \cite{Wigner1952,Araki-Yanase1960,Yanase1961,OzawaWAY} to quantum computation.
 Suppose that we try to approximately realize a desired unitary dynamics $U_A$ on a system $A$ as a result of the interaction between another system $B$.
 We assume that the interaction satisfies a conservation law: $[U,X_A+X_B]=0$.
 We then define the implementation error $\delta_U$ as: